 “In 1991 Minux released version 1.5 which included MCA.
 It should be noted that it was not until 1991 that Minix 1.5 was released by Andy Tanenbaum with micro channel support.
 We had custom coded a version of the open source Minix 1.1 just to have a working box with micro channel architecture.”

-Micro Channel was the solution and we could rotate the cards with 12 milliseconds busts.
+Micro Channel was the solution for APPNET and we could rotate the cards with 12 milliseconds busts.
 This was long enough to permit the systems to work with the bus and buffer inbound data from over-runnable devices including hard drives.

 Next collision arbitration overcome by the engineers at IBM meant we could have multiple bus-master support and improved arbitration to share the system so bus-master-capable devices could talk directly to each other (peer to peer) at speeds faster than the system CPU, without any other system intervention.
 This was a solution that was easier said then done.
 We had to first create the protocol for peer to peer versus CPU processes.